-Gary Raymond’s latest book, written during lockdown, is a caustic, hilarious scene-by-scene response to Love Actually, a film the hatred for which he has been unable to shake off.
+Gary Raymond‘s latest book How Love Actually Ruined Christmas, written during the lockdown, is a caustic, hilarious scene-by-scene response to Love Actually, a film the hatred for which he has been unable to shake off.
 Here, Wales Arts Review brings you the foreword from the book, written by film historian Dr Lisa Smithstead, as she reflects on her own relationship with one of the most popular British Christmas movies of all time.

 Several drinks and perplexing exchanges later (‘…but it’s just so sad’, ‘…but it’s just so charming,’ ‘…but wow, what a cast!’), I was willing to concede that perhaps there was in fact something wrong with me.

-Thanks to the existence of this book, 20-year old me finally feels validated.
+Thanks to the existence of this book, 20-year old me finally feel validated.

-If Christmas is – according to Worst Best Friend Ever Andrew Lincoln – a time when we ‘tell the truth’, How Love Actually Ruined Christmas follows through on this premise with aplomb.
-Gary Raymond’s analysis is the anti-love letter to all things Richard Curtis: a scene-by-scene take down of every paper-thin plot point, every excruciating piece of dialogue and every half-arsed characterisation.
+If Christmas is – according to Worst Best Friend Ever Andrew Lincoln – a time when we ‘tell the truth’, How Love Actually Ruined Christmas follows through on this promise with aplomb.
+Gary Raymond’s analysis is the anti-love letter to all things Richard Curtis: a scene-by-scene takedown of every paper-thin plot point, every excruciating piece of dialogue and every half-arsed characterisation.

 When I was asked to write this foreword, I was apprehensive.
 Largely because it involved having to re-watch the movie.
 I’ve resisted doing so for years.
 Instead, I’ve taken miserly joy as a Film Studies lecturer in handing out copies of Lindy West’s wonderful Jezebel article ‘I Rewatched Love Actually and Am Here to Ruin it For You’ to crestfallen undergraduates in the final week of Winter term.